-Challenge tires are handmade, providing incomparable performance, but also opening the door for infrequent human error.
+Challenge tires are handmade, providing incomparable performance, but are also special and delicate at the same time.

 Challenge is one of few factories in the world mastering this artisan manufacturing process.
 Because we consider maintaining the rubber’s natural properties of primary importance, we avoid extreme prolonged heat treatments.

 The majority of other tires are industrially produced using this heat treatment, called vulcanization, which helps bond the materials together.
 The consequence is that it dries and hardens the rubber, reducing the rubber’s grip, its shock-absorption properties and ultimate ride quality, all of which are of particular importance for a performance tire.

 Making handmade tires is a difficult process and we pay constant attention to each step and detail.
 Nevertheless, rare situations may occur that are imperceptible during production and that pass by the QC (quality control) inspection.